 The Dangers of Not Using Temporary Climate Control in Food Processing and Storage Facilities

-- Decreased product quality and shelf life: If dry foods are exposed to moisture, the resulting mold and bacterial growth can lead to spoilage and food borne illnesses.
+- Decreased product quality and shelf life: If dry foods are exposed to moisture, the resulting mold and bacterial growth can lead to spoilage and food-borne illnesses.
 Without the proper temperature regulation, the shelf life of some foods may decrease.
-In addition, higher environmental temperatures may lead to the breakdown of vitamins in food, thus decreasing their nutritional value.
+In addition, higher environmental temperatures may lead to the breakdown of vitamins in the food, thus decreasing their nutritional value.

 - Increased productivity: Facilities that clean equipment with water often must wait for the water to dry before resuming the food preparation process.
 With humidity control equipment, workers don’t have to wait as long for the water to dry, which increases productivity.

-- Optimal temperature ranges: Temporary climate control allows you to store food at temperatures that maintain their nutritional value.
+- Optimal temperature ranges: Temporary climate control allows you to store food at temperatures that maintain its nutritional value.
 Maintaining cool conditions can:

 - Reduce the degradation and respiratory activity of enzymes